-As noted in last year's review, the College has been adversely affected due to the inadequacies of funding provided by the DfE to secondary schools in Buckinghamshire.
+The College has been adversely affected due to the inadequacies of funding provided by the DfE to secondary schools in Buckinghamshire.
 This funding is amongst the lowest in the country.

 The Governing Body have actively engaged to support and provide strategies to the Senior Management Team to accommodate this funding shortfall.
 Over the last year the college has made good progress in working towards balancing income with outgoings with a three year forecast regularly reviewed ensuring a balance between financial sustainability and Student's learning and welfare.
-This forecast shows a balanced budget in two years based on best current estimates of pupil numbers, risks and costs.
+The proposed implementation of the NFF will help the school moving towards a balanced and sustained budget, but there are still significant challenges ahead...

 Our planned GCSE and A Level curriculum offering balances pupil demand with sustainability whilst ensuring the widest selection of academic and vocational courses are available for our pupils.
+We review the curriculum and its offer termly in order to ensure sustainability as well as monitoring staffing levels.

-The College timetable has been reconfigured to incorporate 60 minute lessons with a single College start / end time to allow for efficient use of our resources for the benefit of learning and teaching.
+The College timetable was reconfigured to incorporate 60 minute lessons in September 2018 with a single College start / end time to allow for efficient use of our resources for the benefit of learning and teaching.
+This is now embedded and has continued in 2019.